 Here is part of a local bus timetable:

 |Burchester||07 12||08 32||10 24||12 24||13 55||15 16|

 |Cattleford||07 15||-||10 28||12 28||-||15 30|

 |Fairlie||07 51||-||11 11||13 11||14 40||16 20|

 Journey times can be worked out by subtracting the time of departure from the time of arrival within a column.

-To be at a destination at a particular time, find the destination, then find a time where the bus or train arrives before the time needed, then work up that column to find the departure time from the originating location.
+To be at a destination at a particular time, first find the destination on the table.
+Then work along the line to find a time where the bus or train arrives before the time needed.
+Finally, work up that column to the origin and read the departure time.

 Answer: 56 minutes

 Chloe needs to be in Fairlie for 3pm.
 What time does she need to leave Deesthorpe to get to her appointment on time?